Should I Get Eyelash Extensions For My Wedding?

 Q. I’m thinking of getting eyelash extensions for my wedding.
 Do you do these?
 Should I have them applied the day of?

 A.There’s a difference between the temporary flare eyelashes, which I apply on the day if you want them, and what they call semi-permanent lash extensions…

-Lash extensions are usually single, individual lashes applied one by one, glued to each of your natural lashes.
-If wanting long lashes for your honeymoon or for a longer time after your wedding or event, I recommend semipermanent extensions (though I don’t do these).
+Semi-permanent lash extensions are usually applied in a lash/beauty salon with permanent glue, any time before your wedding date.
+They last around 3 to 6 weeks and fall out with your natural lashes (or you can have them professionally removed or topped up if you wish).
+These lash extensions are usually single, individual lashes applied one by one, glued to each of your natural lashes.
+If wanting long lashes for your honeymoon or for a longer time after your wedding or event, I recommend these semipermanent extensions (though I don’t do them).
 They can take up to 2 hours to apply so this is not recommended on the day!

 HOWEVER, if you want fuller lashes mainly to look amazing on your wedding day, I recommend flare lashes (see photos).
 Then if you want long-lasting lashes without makeup for your honeymoon, get eyelash extensions applied after your wedding.

 For a wedding day I recommend the temporary flare eyelashes (with us, $35) as they usually give more volume than semipermanent extensions.
 With the semi-permanent extensions, you usually don’t get to wear mascara, so you only have your bare lashes plus individual lashes.
 But with temporary flare lashes, you have your clashes curled, then full mascara, then multiple clusters of lashes applied.
 Each flare or cluster has about 10 individual lashes, so you end up with way more fullness than extensions, because the flares add dozens more lashes to each eye, as well as having the volume from mascara!